openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-key-concepts.rst

 ~~~~~~~~~~~~~~

 A ``share network`` is an object that defines a relationship between a
-tenant network and subnet, as defined in an OpenStack Networking service or
+project network and subnet, as defined in an OpenStack Networking service or
 Compute service.
 The ``share network`` is also defined in ``shares``
-created by the same tenant.
-A tenant may find it desirable to
+created by the same project.
+A project may find it desirable to
 provision ``shares`` such that only instances connected to a particular
 OpenStack-defined network have access to the ``share``.
 Also,
 ``security services`` can be attached to ``share networks``,